dzenbot/DZNEmptyDataSet/README.md

 ```

 ### Step 4: Delegate Implementation
-Return the behaviour you'd expect form the empty datasets, and receive the user events.
+Return the behaviours you would expect from the empty datasets, and receive the user events.

 ##### Asks for interaction permission.
 Default is YES.
 ```